HoodedDeath/minecraft-multi-server/README.md

 You should also create `/srv/minecraft` directory and change ownership to the minecraft user and group

 NOTE: The script pulls a default server icon from `/srv/minecraft/default/server-icon.png`.
-A default icon is not supplied and will be ignored if it doesn't exist
+A default icon is not supplied and will be ignored if it doesn't exist.

 NOTE: `grep` and `sed` are also required in order to watch the minecraft logs for various events.

+NOTE: You may need to add your user to the minecraft group to modify files within `/srv/minecraft/` without the need to use super user.

 # AUR Package